 As well as considering what you will do, you also need to think about what fruit you hope to see.
 This is likely to take more effort to figure out.
 We are used to thinking about what we will do as a church.
 We don't often think about the difference we want to make as a result of our actions.

 Now you have written your mission plan, there is one final stage—putting a date in the diary to come back to it.
 You may decide to wait a year, or possibly 18 months—that’s fine, as long as there is a date in the diary.
-These Mission Plan Review Questions will help you reflect when the time comes.
+Our Church's Future Story includes questions to help you review your mission plan when the time comes.